Absolute Power (comics): Background

 In response to recent events involving metahumans, Amanda Waller decides that superpowers, regardless of whether they come from superheroes or supervillains, are too dangerous to be left unchecked.
 She gains the approval of the Council of Light, a group of clones of Brainiac, to take drastic measures.
 To achieve her goal, Waller takes over the Hall of Justice, founding the Bureau of Sovereignty to discredit the Justice League and Titans.
-She additionally coerces Dreamer and Green Arrow to work for her in taking over Gamorra and create an exclusive prison for metahumans.
+In addition, Waller coerces Dreamer and Green Arrow to work for her in taking over Gamorra and create a metahuman prison.

-Meanwhile, in Gotham City, Batman develops the android Failsafe to counter him should he ever go rogue.
-Failsafe creates an army of Amazos before being defeated by Batman and recovered by Waller.

-In Metropolis, Brainiac creates the Brainiac Queen as a means to experience the feeling of love he lost during his previous planetary invasions.
-Her primary functions involve devouring the abilities from the worlds he conquers until she gains her final form.
-After admitting his last defeat against Superman, Brainiac sends the Queen away, rendering her amnesiac.

-After the Brainiac Queen awakens, Waller and Failsafe recruit her to help them complete their agenda and create a group of Amazos dubbed "Task Force VII" to drain the powers of superheroes worldwide.